Fulmene/firaga/README.md

 FiraGA requires Java 8 or greater.

 ## Building
 Clone the repository and its submodules.
-Build Magarena inside lib/magarena first.
+Then build with Gradle.
 ```
-./gradlew build
+./gradlew
 ```

 ## Usage